 - Whenever you don’t want someone to track your location – Your device’s IP address can be used to figure out approximately where you are in the physical world.
 A VPN replaces your real IP address with its own address when sending your messages to the internet.
 Anyone trying to track your location using your IP address will be foiled.

 - When your Internet Service Provider is spying on you – If you are not using a VPN, you have virtually no privacy online.
-Your Internet Service Provider (ISP) and all sorts of hostile entities (spies, hackers, and various three-letter-agencies) can see everything you do online.
+Your Internet Service Provider (ISP) is tracking you, along with all sorts of hostile entities (spies, hackers, and various three-letter-agencies).
 They may use that information themselves or sell it to third parties who will use it for their own purposes.
 If you use a VPN, your ISP won’t be able to see what you are doing since all traffic is encrypted.

 In a nutshell, a VPN is a crucial tool in an age of eroding privacy.
 And for maximum security and privacy, you should always use a safe and reliable VPN on your Android device.